simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.18.2

+Released 2019-11-26

+  * Fixed an issue with the `ldap` module that prevented installing SimpleSAMLphp from the repository (#1241).

 ## Version 1.18.1

 Released 2019-11-26

   * Fixed an issue that prevented custom themes from working (#1240).
   * Fixed an issue with translations in the discovery service (#1244).
   * Fixed an issue with schema validation.

 ## Version 1.18.0